EndPointCorp/end-point-blog/2011/10/17/imapfilter-lua-email-mutt-filtering.html.md

 <a href="/blog/2011/10/17/imapfilter-lua-email-mutt-filtering/image-0-big.jpeg" onblur="try {parent.deselectBloggerImageGracefully();} catch(e) {}"><img alt="" border="0" id="BLOGGER_PHOTO_ID_5664298724633134418" src="/blog/2011/10/17/imapfilter-lua-email-mutt-filtering/image-0.jpeg"/></a>

-Image by Flickr user [p886](http://www.flickr.com/photos/p886/)
+Image by Flickr user [p886](https://www.flickr.com/photos/p886/)

 My beloved [mutt](http://www.mutt.org/)/imapfilter combo recently stopped working after an operating system switch. (tl;dr: that combo rocks; use *ipairs* instead of *pairs*) When my laptop wireless stopped working, and after spending some time fighting with it, I decided to simply install a new OS.
 As all of my important data is on a separate partition, this was not that big a deal.
-I ended up using [Scientific Linux](http://www.scientificlinux.org/), as I'd heard good things about it, and it was one of the few distros that actually would install on my laptop (failures for one reason or another: Fedora, FreeBSD, Ubuntu, and OpenBSD).
+I ended up using [Scientific Linux](https://www.scientificlinux.org/), as I’d heard good things about it, and it was one of the few distros that actually would install on my laptop (failures for one reason or another: Fedora, FreeBSD, Ubuntu, and OpenBSD).
 After the install, I simply copied my ~/.mutt directory and ~/.muttrc file into place, and similarly copied my ~/.imapfilter directory, which contained the all important config.lua file.
-The [imapfilter program](https://github.com/lefcha/imapfilter) itself was not available via the normal [yum](http://fedoraproject.org/wiki/Yum) repositories, so I simply grabbed the latest and greatest and did a manual install:
+The [imapfilter program](https://github.com/lefcha/imapfilter) itself was not available via the normal [yum](https://fedoraproject.org/wiki/Yum) repositories, so I simply grabbed the latest and greatest and did a manual install:

 ```bash
 $ git clone https://github.com/lefcha/imapfilter.git